Coderx7/SimpleNet/README.md

 | SVHN       | 98.21    |

 * Achieved using Pytorch implementation
-* the second result achieved using real-imagenet-labels (validation only)

 #### ImageNet Result:
 SimpleNet outperforms much deeper and larger architectures on the ImageNet dataset: